Skip to main content

 We have developed a suite of improvement tools and templates to support fisheries progressing towards meeting the requirements of our Standard.
 These tools range from our MSC pre-assessment template, which is widely used by fisheries in FIPs, to our Benchmarking and Tracking tool, which allows fisheries to monitor and report on their progress using our Standard as a baseline.

-Small scale fisheries and those in developing economies that have been verified through the Program are eligible to apply for funding from the Transition Assistance Fund, which is part of the MSC Ocean Stewardship Fund
+Fisheries verified through the program are eligible to apply for funding from the Transition Assistance Fund, which is part of the MSC Ocean Stewardship Fund

 Capacity Building program